astrotars/stream-flutter/README.md

 }
 ```

 This is a simple scaffold that shows the id of the channel at the top and two pieces, the message list and the new message input.
-When we initialize this widget, we listen to the channel, very similar to how we listened to direct message channels in part 2.
+The `_messages` variable will be null to start, indicating we haven't attempted to loaded anything.
+This will be populated once we load the channels.
+To do this, we listen to the channel upon widget initialization, very similar to how we listened to direct message channels in part 2.
 We do this in the `initState` method:

 ```dart
 // mobile/lib/livestream_channel.dart:20